 Plasticizing additives are generally phthalate chemicals.
 Phthalates are harmful because they are easily released from products as their molecules aren’t always chemically bound to the plastic.
 They also are readily absorbed into the bloodstream where they can accumulate.
 Phthalates are known to disrupt normal hormone function and are linked to many poor health conditions.

 Are PVC Air Mattresses Safe?

-Can you imagine the amount of toxic chemicals you breath in and absorb into your skin each night if you sleep on a new air mattress made of PVC?
-It’s no wonder people can experience symptoms such as migraines, skin irritations and congestion after sleeping on an air mattress.
+Can you imagine the number of toxic chemicals you breathe in and absorb into your skin each night if you sleep on a new air mattress made of PVC?
+It’s no wonder people can experience symptoms such as migraines, skin irritations, and congestion after sleeping on an air mattress.

 So if PVC is extremely toxic, is there a safer plastic that can replace it?

 Is TPU a Safer Alternative for Air Mattresses?

 Because of the toxicity of PVC, more air mattresses are starting to be made with Thermoplastic Polyurethane (TPU).
 TPU is elastic and melt-processable.
 There are different chemical classes of TPU: polyester, polyether, and polycaprolactone.
 And there are different types of polyurethanes.
 Polyurethane used to make foam is toxic, but food-grade polyurethane is less toxic.